-Watch our latest rail safety videos urging community members to stay off the tracks and to 'stop, look, listen and think’.
+Watch our rail safety videos urging community members to stay off the tracks and to 'look, listen, stop and survie’.
 Please share this important safety message with your family and friends.

 We also encourage you to download these information sheets about staying safe at private level crossings and near electrified rail lines.

 Important facts to know…

 - Trains are very heavy and can weigh up to 14,000 tonnes or the equivalent of 9,000 cars.
 This means they take a long time to come to a stop.

 - A fully loaded train can take more than two kilometres to come to a full stop or the equivalent of 20 rugby league fields back to back.

 - Every year there are more than 1,000 near misses or collisions at level crossings.

 There are over 20,000 level crossings in Australia.
 If you take risks, remember that trains cannot stop quickly.
 Every near miss, incident or fatality on the rail network also impacts our train drivers and put their lives at risk.
 It can cause severe and ongoing trauma to them and their families.

-The message is simple – Stop, Look, Listen and Think.
-Stay off the tracks.
+The message is simple – Look, Listen, Stop and Survive.
+Don't put your life on the line.